kaoh/homebrew-globalplatform/README.md

         systemctl start pcsclite
 ~~~

-Consult your distribution for any other steps, e.g. to enable `pcsc-lite` as a service if this was forgotten by the package maintainer and is not included here already.
+Consult your distribution for any other steps, e.g., to enable `pcsc-lite` as a service if this was forgotten by the package maintainer and is not included here already.

 ### Remove Homebrew's Version of `pcsc-lite`